NathanBen-CS/ESP32-Robot-Controller/README.md

 # ESP32 Robot Project

-This project demonstrates the development of a real-time wireless control system for an ESP32-based robot using a PS4 controller over Bluetooth.
+This project sample code demonstrates the development of a real-time wireless control system for an ESP32-based robot using a PS4 controller over Bluetooth.
 Key features include:

 - **Real-Time Wireless Control**: Achieves <20ms response time using PS4 controller input.
 - **Power Optimization**: Implements mathematical algorithms for 95% motor precision and 40% power savings.